 - Correcting Bad Behavior in Birds - Birds are very sensitive creatures that interpret our actions very differently than more traditional pets like cats and dogs.
 This can lead to frustration and miscommunication between the bird and owner, which often only exacerbates existing behavior problems.
 Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well as patience and a strong commitment to routine and consistency.
 This article lays out the ground rules for properly handling any necessary disciplinary interactions with your pet.

-- - Some problems are just too big for even experienced bird owners to deal with alone.
+- Should I See a Parrot Behavior Consultant? - Some problems are just too big for even experienced bird owners to deal with alone.
 Birds that are extremely aggressive, overly destructive, or that self-mutilate need professional help, and fast.
 Don't be afraid to seek the help of a certified parrot behavior consultant if your bird starts displaying behavior problems that you feel you can't handle.
 Look here for help in determining if a call to a consultant is in order.